-PFPB-2336 Commercial Construction and Fixture Setting (2-4-3) Practices and procedures employed by a plumber in the common construction of a commercial building including multilevel drain waste vent systems, water systems, and fixture installations.
+PFPB-2336 Commercial Construct & Fixture Settiing (2-4-3) Practices and procedures employed by a plumber in the common construction in a commercial building including drain, waste, and vent systems, water systems, and fixture installations.

-PFPB-2343 Pipe Practices (1-6-3) An advanced course in testing; steam traps; valve maintenance; and the identification, storage, and handling of in-line specialties.
+PFPB-2343 Advanced Pipe Practices (2-4-3) Identification,

+installation, and testing of steam traps and steam trap station components; valve identification, application, and maintenance; identification, storage, and handling of in-line specialties; hydrostatic testing of process piping.

-PFPB-2349 Field Measuring, Sketching, and Layout (2-4-3) Use, care, and setup of transit and level.
-Includes field dimensioning, sketching, and layout of future process piping.
-Emphasizes advanced trade math including the use of trigonometric functions and tables.
+PFPB-2349 Field Measuring, Sketching, and Layout (2-4-3) Field dimensioning, measuring, sketching, and layout of future process piping and the use, care, and setup of transit and level.